jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **Director** or means the Director of Land Transport appointed under section 104A of the Land Transport Management Act 2003
   - **drink** means alcoholic drink
   - **driver** , in relation to a vehicle, includes the rider of the motorcycle or moped or bicycle; and has a corresponding meaning
-  - **driver licence** means a licence to drive that is issued or has effect under this Act; and includes an endorsement on a driver licence
+  - **driver licence** means a licence to drive that is issued or has effect under this Act, and includes— (a) an electronic driver licence; and
+    (b) a physical driver licence; and
+    (c) an endorsement on a driver licence
   - **driver licence stop order** means an order imposed under section 91E
   - **elective oral fluid sample** means a sample of oral fluid taken from a person under section 71DC(2)
   - **electronic address** includes an email address
+  - **electronic driver licence** means a driver licence in electronic format
   - **enforcement authority** , in relation to an infringement offence, means (except in relation to Part 17)— (a) the New Zealand Police, in any case:
     (b) the Agency or the Director, in the case of an infringement offence for which an infringement notice is issued by an employee of the Agency or the Director or on behalf of the Agency: